Critical Care Pharmacy Residency

 - Projects and presentations

-- Midwest Pharmacy Residency Conference in May
+- Kansas Council of Health System Pharmacy Residency Conference

 - Application deadline: Refer to ASHP website

 - Must have a valid pharmacy license in the state of Kansas prior to residency start date or within 60 days of the start of residency.